fastrgv/Asud/README.md

 This new Key-Cell test can solve some [but not all] terribly hard puzzles.

 All cells are searched in lexicographic order and the first contradiction found is displayed.
 Typically, each application will expose new contradictions, until solved.

+Note that you can try selecting a cell before hitting the k-key to search **only** that one cell.
+One reason you might want to do this is to find the shortest logic chain that leads to a contradiction.
+Shorter chains are much easier to follow and appreciate.

 -----------------------------------------------------------------------------------------------------